No safe way out as Syrian forces grind down besieged Qusair

 "We can confirm that most of those who have fled are women and children and this is a bit ominous because they say it is unsafe to flee with men, who have a heightened risk of being arrested or killed at checkpoints along the way."

-Others have only got as far as neighboring towns such as Qara, Nabek and Hasyah, she said, while between 700 and 1,500 injured civilians are also thought to be still in Qusair.
+Others have only got as far as neighbouring towns such as Qara, Nabek and Hasyah, she said, while between 700 and 1,500 injured civilians are also thought to be still in Qusair.

 Opposition leaders called for the creation of a humanitarian corridor to allow people from Qusair to flee to Lebanon.